xjhao/CS513---Chat-Room/README.md

 For this project, you must write a chat program based on the client-server model using C or C++ using Linux socket commands.
 The learning objective of this project is provide you with insight into practical computer networks and the problems faced when implementing them.

-General Information

-This is an individual project assignment for each student.
-Each student must develop and submit a project report.
-Please see the Software Programming Project Sample Outline in the course syllabus section on our class website for more detailed information.

-All project sources and reports will be checked for plagiarism, including being checked against solutions from online sources.
-If you are found guilty there will be serious consequences, including receiving a mark of zero for the project.
-Please review the WPI policies on Academic Honesty and Avoiding Plagiarism at http://www.wpi.edu/Images/CMS/Bio/academic.pdf

 Project Specifications